Updated August 2019

 Medical Marijuana in California

 Ballot Proposition 215 received 56% ‘yes’ votes in November 1996, making California the very first state to legalize medical marijuana.
-Cannabis for medical purposes is legal for any patients with either a written or oral recommendation from a physician stating that they will benefit from medical marijuana.
+Cannabis for medical purposes is legal for any patient with either a written or oral recommendation from a physician stating that they will benefit from medical marijuana.
 Medical marijuana cards can be acquired through the California Department of Public Health, but are not required to purchase medical cannabis from a dispensary.

 Patients can possess up to 8 ounces of marijuana for any of the following conditions: